Beauharnois-Salaberry Regional County Municipality

 Beauharnois-Salaberry (/fr/) is a regional county municipality in the Montérégie region of Quebec, Canada.
 Its seat is Beauharnois.

 History

+The implementation of new governance structures across Quebec meant RCMs had differing effective formation dates.
+Specifically, the Beauharnois-Salaberry Regional County Municipality became effective on 1 January 1982, replacing the traditional county structure.
 The RCM was formed by combining the historic counties of Beauharnois and Châteauguay.
+While some administrative transitions occurred in the early 1980s, 1 January 1982 marks the effective date for this restructuring.

 Subdivisions

 There are 7 subdivisions within the RCM: